apertus-open-source-cinema/axiom-micro-mainboard/mechanical/README.md

 The same mecanical interface for plugin modules is present.
 Two PCIe x1 conectors are arranged in this way:
 ![plugin connector layout](../assets/plugin_layout.png)

-A 3D concept of the pcb stack can be found in the FreeCAD document `pcb_stack.fcstd`.
+A 3D concept of the pcb stack can be found in the solvespace document `main.slvs`.